 - How much will it cost? $35 per month, unless you get an add-on package

 - Where can you watch it?
-Anywhere in one of the selected cities
+Anywhere in the 29 US markets where it's available

 What channels are included?